 As the system ages, it is necessary to renew and replace capital assets to ensure uninterrupted service to our rate payers.
 Clearbrook Waterworks invests funds received through renewal fees and development charges back into the system.
 System renewal is ongoing and there is always a new project on the horizon.

 The Replacement Well Program was started in 2011, with RW 3-93/11.
-Following the first replacement well, two more wells were drilled; RW 7-00/13 (in 2013) and RW 1-87/14 (in 2014).
-These three wells are our main production wells and replaced the previous production wells which were drilled in 1987, 1993 and 2000.
+Following the first replacement well, three more wells were drilled; RW 7-00/13 (in 2013), RW 1-87/14 (in 2014) and RW 2-63/17 (in 2017).
+These four wells are our main production wells and replaced the previous production wells which were drilled in 1963, 1987, 1993 and 2000.
 The new wells have all been drilled to an approximate depth of 40 meters and feature 400 mm casings.
 Adhering to a carefully planned monitoring and maintenance program designed by Dr. Kalwij, we expect these new wells to have long and useful lives.